-Akron General Medical Center offers "Flexible Resources," a flexible benefits program which allows you to design your own personal benefits program by choosing various options of health, life insurance and flexible spending accounts.
+Cleveland Clinic Akron General offers a comprehensive and competitive benefits program that recognizes the needs of a diverse workforce, as well as providing individuals and families with meaningful benefit choices.
 House Officers are initially eligible on July 1 (medical policy being effective the first day or orientation).
 Open enrollment is conducted once each year during October with changes effective each January 1.